As the world prepares for a post-pandemic future, the hospitality industry is looking to contactless ordering to help it get back on its feet.

 Why use a QR code menu in a restaurant?

-From social distancing to higher order values, there are many very good reasons to use a QR code menu in a restaurant.
+From social distancing to higher order values, there's a lot of very good reasons to use a QR code menu in a restaurant.
 Here's 12 reasons we think are pretty convincing.

 1. Eliminate menu sharing between customers

-The biggest advantage right now with a QR code menu in a restaurant is of course that it reduces the number of things customers have to touch when they are dining in.
-A menu is often passed around a table between a group of people as they decide what to eat and drink.
+Of course the biggest advantage right now with a QR code menu in a restaurant is that it reduces the number of things customers have to touch when they are dining in.
+Often a menu is passed around a table between a group of people as they decide what to eat and drink.
 Display your QR codes in easy-to-spot places around the restaurant making it as simple as possible for customers to find and scan them.

 2. Save money on printing costs

 In many restaurants, the menu changes regularly.
 Updating a print version of a menu when the chef introduces a new item, or runs out of something, costs money each time.
-Instead, with a QR code menu the changes can be made digitally as and when the need arises, with no additional expense.
+Instead, with a QR code menu the changes can be made digitally as and when the need arises, without any additional expense.

 3. Reduce staff contact with customers

-People have learned to minimize their physical interactions with others during the pandemic.
-As a restaurant owner/operator, you can help reduce contact between your staff and customers with a QR code menu.
-In some instances, staff will still need to deliver the food to the table.
-However, you could also have a collection point system within the restaurant to further minimize human contact.
+People have learned to minimise their physical interactions with others during the pandemic.
+As a restaurant owner/operator, you can facilitate a reduction in contact between your staff and customers with a QR code menu.
+In some instances, the staff will still need to deliver the food to the table.
+However, you could also have a collection point system within the restaurant to further minimise human contact.